-Over 64% of all US households own pets.
-If you have pets, then rest assured that your four-legged family members are more than welcome in the eyes of the Portuguese customs.
+Over 64 percent of all US households own pets.
+If you have pets, then rest assured that your four-legged family members are more than welcome in the eyes of Portuguese customs.

 All you need for your pet is a rabies vaccination, which also means they must be older than three months.
 For some breeds that may be considered “dangerous”, you might need to sign a liability term and have a local vet examine them to get a special permit.

-There are no official Portuguese laws for vaccinations, though it is always recommended to make an appointment with your local doctor before visiting anywhere new.
+There are no official Portuguese laws for vaccinations, though it’s always recommended to make an appointment with your local doctor before visiting anywhere new.
 Better safe than sorry.

 Do Americans Need A Visa to Move to Portugal?

-Technically, Americans do not need to get a visa to enter Portugal.
+Technically, Americans don’t need to get a visa to enter Portugal.
 Anyone with an American passport can enter the country for up to 90 days for tourist or business purposes.
-Nevertheless, if you decide to move to Portugal, then you will need to get an appropriate residence permit.
+Nevertheless, if you decide to move to Portugal, then you’ll need to get an appropriate residence permit.